 Sometimes, it is nice to have a curved horizon in a landscape, in order to create stronger lines that will lead the viewer toward the subject, as in this morning shot taken at the castle of Bornem, in Belgium.

-By curving straight lines such the horizon, the left bank of the channel, and the dock on the right, the viewer can be guided naturally towards the subject: the castle in this photo.
+By curving straight lines such the horizon, the left bank of the channel, and the dock on the right, the fisheye naturally draws the viewer’s attention towards the subject: the castle.

 Fisheye and the City

 As I said before, if you are a fan of urban environments, you should get a fisheye lens to capture monuments and tall buildings.
-For instance, I live in Brussels and the Atomium is a world-famous monument here; it also happens to be 102 meters tall.
+For instance, the Atomium is a world-famous monument in Brussels.
+It also happens to be 102m tall.

-To capture it entirely at 24mm (equivalent to full-frame), you have to move back about 80 meters from it, but with my fisheye I was able to get it all into the frame from 15-20 meters away.
-The distortions helped to create quite an original image of this famous location.
+To capture it entirely at 24mm (equivalent to full-frame), you have to move back about 80m from it.
+With my fisheye I was able to get it all into the frame from 15-20m away.
+The distortions helped create an original image of this famous location.

 The Atomium.
 The fisheye helped to capture this 102 metre tall monument entirely from just 15 metres away and the distortions worked to create an original view of this world-famous landmark.

-Another nice way to play with tall buildings is to use the distortions to make them bend around the image like if they were huge waves about to break.
+Another nice way to play with tall buildings is to use the distortions to make them bend around the image as if they were huge waves about to break.

 Tall buildings warped, looking as though they’re huge waves about to break.

-You should also take advantage of curved lines and amplify them to create strong leading lines, like I did with this circular platform roof in front Brussels Central Station.
+You should also take advantage of curved lines and amplify them to create strong leading lines, like this circular platform roof in front of Brussels Central Station.

 Taking advantage of curved lines to create strong leading lines.

-Before moving on to another subject, I would like to point out that I found lens flares not to be an issue, as these nocturnal cityscapes (with their many street lights and other artificial light sources) show.
+Before moving on to another subject, I would like to point out that I didn’t find lens flares to be an issue, as these nocturnal cityscapes (with their many street lights and other artificial light sources) show.

-You can do indoor photography with a fisheye and easily get everything into a single image, like I did with this gallery in Brussels, which has some nice interior architecture.
+You can do indoor photography with a fisheye and easily get everything into a single image.
+I took this picture of a gallery in Brussels, which has some nice interior architecture.